yogurt-foundation/yogurt-css-documentation/src/resize.md

 ## Resize

-Utility for sets whether an element is resizable, along with direction.
+Utilities for sets whether an element is resizable, along with direction.

 ### Class